VeryGoodOpenSource/very_good_cli/bricks/test_optimizer/CONTRIBUTING.md

 mason make test_optimizer
 ```

-6. If you want to run your test optimizer with Very Good CLI (`very_good test`) locally then:
+6. If you want to run your test optimizer with Very Good CLI (like for example `very_good test`) locally then:

 ```sh
 # 📦 Bundle test optimizer